marutpun/marut-hub/docs/astro/authjs-credentials/authentication-setup.md

 # 5. Authentication Setup

-Now we're going to build a core of Auth.js, an authenticatino
+Now we're going to build a core of Auth.js, an authentication.

 ## Add environment variables